February 2, 2021

 USDA also encourages applicants to partner with extension programs specifically to assist urban agricultural production in food insecure communities, as well as with the Natural Resources Conservation Service (NRCS) to include training on conservation practices, farming principles and practices that increase biodiversity, enrich soils, improve watersheds, and enhance ecosystem services.

-Applicants must provide matching funds in the amount of 25 percent of the total project budget (or 10 percent for additional COVID funds).
+Applicants must provide matching funds in the amount of 25 percent of the total project budget.
 However, applicants can request a waiver in order to effectively reach an underserved area or population – including farmers of color, limited resource farmers, veterans, women, persistently poor counties, geographically isolated rural communities, or urban growers.

 For a full list of eligible project topics, please see NSAC’s Grassroots Guide or the BFRDP Request for Applications.
 For more information on BFRDP, including tips and best practices for applicants and a detailed analysis of the program’s performance to date, see NSAC’s beginning farmer resource – Cultivating the Next Generation.
 This report is the first comprehensive analysis of BFRDP’s performance and impact over time on beginning and veteran farmers and ranchers.